hutchybop/voxMate/readme.md

 - The STT and AI models are seved via [Groq](https://console.groq.com).
 - A list of models can be found at [Groq Models](https://console.groq.com/docs/models)
-- [Whisper](https://github.com/openai/whisper) models have worked well in testing.
+- [Whisper](https://github.com/openai/whisper) TTS models have worked well in testing.